QiuYukang/5G-LENA/doc/source/nr-module.rst

 ============
 NR defines a Channel Quality Indicator (CQI), which is reported by the UE and can be used for MCS index selection at the gNB for DL data transmissions.
 NR defines three tables of 4-bit CQIs (see Tables 5.2.2.1-1 to 5.2.2.1-3 in [TS38214]_), where each table is associated with one MCS table.
 In the simulator, we support CQI Table1 and CQI Table2 (i.e., Table 5.2.2.1-1 and Table 5.2.2.1-2), which are defined based on the configured error model and corresponding MCS Table.

-At the moment, we support the generation of a *wide-band* CQI that is computed based on the data channel (PDSCH).
+Before nr-3.0, we only supported the generation of a *wide-band* CQI that is computed based on the SISO data channel (PDSCH).
 Such value is a single integer that represents the entire channel state or better said, the (average) state of the resource blocks that have been used in the gNB transmission (neglecting RBs with 0 transmitted power).

 The CQI index to be reported is obtained by first obtaining an SINR measurement and then passing this SINR measurement to the Adaptive Modulation and Coding module (see details in AMC section) that maps it to the CQI index.
 Such value is computed for each PDSCH reception and reported after it.

 In case of UL transmissions, there is not explicit CQI feedback, since the gNB directly indicates to the UE the MCS to be used in UL data transmissions.
 In that case, the gNB measures the SINR received in the PUSCH, and computes based on it the equivalent CQI index, and from it the MCS index for UL is determined.

+Since nr-3.0, we also support *wide-band* CQI computed based on the MIMO data channel (PSDCH).

+Since nr-4.0, we also support *wide-band* and *sub-band* CQI for MIMO data channel (PDSCH) and/or the CSI-RS+CSI-IM (see more in :ref:`CSI-RS and CSI-IM`).

+CQI feedback for MIMO is detailed in section :ref:`Search for the optimal precoding matrix`.

 Power allocation